vvkbhshn/graph-algo-visualization-project/README.md

 For displaying Data Structure: React Hooks like useState and useEffect.

-This project is a part of IITISoc 21 conducted by Cynaptics IIT Indore which included various Web dev and ML/AI projects done by various IIT Indore students.
+This project is a part of IITISoc 21 conducted by Cynaptics Club and Programming Club at IIT Indore which included various other Web dev and ML/AI projects done by IIT Indore students.
 The group which worked on this project is :- Vivek Bhushan, Indira Medepalli, Tushar Tiwari & Rajat Kushwaha.